markproy/bird-classification-workshop/docs/lab3-host-model.md

 * Go to the SageMaker console.
 * In the `Inference` section of the left hand panel of the SageMaker console, click on `Models`.
 * Click on `Create model`.
-* Give the model the name `birds` with a suffix provided to you for the workshop.
+* Give the model the name `birds` with a suffix provided to you for the workshop (e.g., `birds02-08`).
 For consistency in this workshop, the name of your SageMaker model will be the same as the name of your training job and your endpoint configuration.
 * Leave the model with the default IAM role such as `AmazonSageMaker-ExecutionRole-20180926T121970`.
 * Leave the Network setting as `No VPC`.
 * Set the Primary container to the location of SageMaker's inference code image for `us-east-1` which is: